Calculate the volumes and masses of soil, and chemicals in soils and ground water.

 |---|---|---|

-| Data Component | Choice | The Data Component on which the statistical analysis is to be performed.
-Options are populated from the input field. |
+| Data Component | Choice | The node data component on which the statistical analysis is to be performed.
+Options are populated from the input field.
+Enabled when Statistics On is set to Node Data. |

 | Minimum Data Level | Double | The Minimum Data Level is used to set the lower limit on the data bins for statistical analysis.
 The default value is the minimum in the data component.
 If the statistical distribution should focus on only a portion of the data, this value can be changed to reflect only that desired range of data. |